 Apply to volunteer with elephants in Asia and Africa, we have some fantastic elephant conservation projects in countries like Thailand, India, Sri Lanka, Botswana, Kenya, Namibia, South Africa, Tanzania and Zimbabwe.
 When you think about elephants what do you think?
 Usually the image of gentle giants with wagging tails.
-The sad reality is elephants are facing a really difficult future due to poaching, human encroachment onto their land, loss of natural habitat and as a result of the now defunct logging industry.
+The sad reality is elephants are facing a really difficult future due to poaching, human encroachment onto their land, loss of natural habitat and the now defunct logging industry.
 With One World 365 you can sign up to work with elephants - this will be one of the most rewarding experiences of your life which will provide you with memories to last a lifetime.
 We have structured programs available year round where you can volunteer with elephants, we also provide information on free and paid positions.
 View our guide and placements today.

 You can play a vital role in protecting and caring for these gentle giants helping them have a better future, our website includes lots of useful information on working with elephants and also details on how to apply.
 We connect you to recommend wildlife sanctuaries around the world which accept international participants all year round.
 You could help hands on actually washing and feeding elephants or contribute in other ways for example creating and running educational and conservation initiatives.

 In Africa poaching is a huge problem, thousands of elephants have been slaughtered in recent years reducing their numbers in the wild.
 There is a big demand for ivory in developing countries like China and Vietnam which results in hunters killing elephants, cutting off their tusks and then trying to smuggle them to the Far East to be sold for a big profit.
 This is an absolutely horrendous industry leaving numbers of elephants in countries like Zimbabwe shockingly low.